Monday. 15th February. 6.5 miles. Longridge.

 These may still be available.
 The Railway Café Heritage Centre is a good place for information, in more normal times.

-I have subsequently devised a more rural around Longridge route avoiding roads and Housing Developments wherever possible.
+As I mentioned I have subsequently devised a more rural around Longridge route avoiding roads and Housing Developments wherever possible.
 Look here.